chrisfcarroll/VanillaJS-NodesActionsMarkup/README.md

 }
 const unplayedSquareHTML=' '
 ```
 As in all software, as the project grows you must plan what actions each element will expose to other elements, and how they are coupled, and how they get references to each other.
 Javascript modules with their import & export commands work well for modularisation, encapsulation, and defining which modules depend on knowledge of other modules.
+Modern browsers can use modules straight from markup:

+`<script src="js/NodesAndActions-game-board.js" type="module"></script>`

 ### Markup